Edward Ledlum

-Edward Ledlum (born 15 June 1999) is a Liberian footballer who plays as a forward for Liberian Premier League side FC Bea Mountain.
+Edward Ledlum (born 15 June 1999) is a Liberian footballer who plays as a forward for Algerian Ligue 1 side ASO Chlef.

 Club career

 Born in Montserrado County, Ledlum started his playing career at Joy Football Club in the Liberian third division.
 After a season with Joy FC, he moved to join Brewerville-based third division outfit, Brewerville United.
 His performance for Brewerville earned him a place in Montserrado County football team for the 2016-17 Liberian National County Meet.
 He played a key role in helping Montserrado County win the 2016-17 Liberia National County Meet He was later named as the Most Valuable Player of the 2016-17 Liberia National County Meet.

 After winning the Liberia National County Meet with Montserrado County, he moved to LISCR FC in the Liberia First Division on a three-year deal.
 Despite coming from the third division, he became a key player in the LISCR team that won the 2016-17 LFA Cup and the Liberia First Division.

 In February 2020, Ledlum moved to Energetik-BGU Minsk in the Belarus Premier League on a two-year deal but was left out of the squad registration at the start of the season after appearing in a single pre-season friendly.
 The following October, he debuted for Liberian Premier League club Bea Mountain, scoring a goal in the 2–1 victory.